Wangmmstar/Hospital_Scene_Data/README.md

 # Example Detection Results

 The confusion matrices for YOLOv6-L and VFNet are shown in below figure.
 The diagonal value represents the recall for the corresponding object category.
-The confusion matrix indicates a large performance variation across object categories.

 ![alt text](https://github.com/Wangmmstar/Hospital_Scene_Data/blob/main/readme/confusion_matrix.jpg?raw=true)